PatrickGriffiths/CoreCSS/css/readme.md

 ---

-#####Just think of the grid visually, anything totally 12 across will be fine.
+#####Just think of the grid visually, anything totalling 12 across will be fine.
 See examples below.

 ```HTML
 <div class="row">